-- I.B.1.
+I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+(Core)

+I.B.1.a)

-(Core) - I.B.1.a) When orthopaedic residents and fellows are being educated at the same participating site, the residency director and the fellowship director must jointly prepare and utilize a written agreement specifying the educational relationship between the residency and fellowship programs, the roles of the residency and fellowship directors in determining the educational program of residents and fellows, the roles of the residents and fellows in patient care, and how clinical and educational resources will be shared equitably.
+To ensure that hand surgery education does not interfere with the education of residents in an associated residency program in orthopaedic surgery, plastic surgery, or surgery, the residency and fellowship program directors must jointly prepare and utilize a written agreement specifying the educational relationship between the residency and fellowship programs, the roles of the residency and fellowship directors in determining the educational program of residents and fellows, the roles of residents and fellows in patient care, and how clinical and educational resources will be shared equitably.
+(Core)